-The “abominations” (Daniel 9:27—OJB) may include the public proclamation, at the “holy place,” by the Antichrist (“the first beast”) that he is “God,” as well as his blasphemy of the true God and the heavenly host
+The “abominations” (Daniel 9:27—OJB) might include a public proclamation by the Antichrist (“the first beast”), at the “holy place,” that he is “God,” as well as his blasphemy of the true God and the heavenly host

 Who is the liar?
 It is the man who denies that Jesus is the Christ.
 Such a man is the antichrist—he denies the Father and the Son.
 No one who denies the Son has the Father; whoever acknowledges the Son has the Father also